 Data can be written to either the control register or calibration registers.
-In either case, the write operation is not affected by the $\overline{\text{DRDY}}$ line and does not have any effect on the status of $\overline{\text{DRDY}}$.
-A write operation to the control registers or calibration register must always write 24 bits.
+In either case, the write operation is not affected by the \overline{DRDY} line, and the write operation does not have any effect on the status of \overline{DRDY} .
+A write operation to the control register or the calibration register must always write 24 bits to the respective register.

-Figure 11 shows a write operation to the AD7710.
+Figure 12 shows a write operation to the AD7712.
 A0 determines whether a write operation transfers data to the control register or to the calibration registers.
 This A0 signal must remain valid for the duration of the serial write operation.
-The falling edge of $\overline{\text{TFS}}$ enables the internally generated SCLK output.
-The serial data to be loaded to the AD7710 must be valid on the rising edge of this SCLK signal.
-Data is clocked into the AD7710 on the rising edge of the SCLK signal with the MSB transferred first.
-On the last active high time of SCLK, the LSB is loaded to the AD7710.
+The falling edge of TFS enables the internally generated SCLK output.
+The serial data to be loaded to the AD7712 must be valid on the rising edge of this SCLK signal.
+Data is clocked into the AD7712 on the rising edge of the SCLK signal, with the MSB transferred first.
+On the last active high time of SCLK, the LSB is loaded to the AD7712.
 Subsequent to the next falling edge of SCLK, the SCLK output is turned off.
-(The timing diagram in Figure 11 assumes a pull-up resistor on the SCLK line.)
+(The timing diagram of Figure 12 assumes a pull-up resistor on the SCLK line.)